Canada's Telus agrees to buy start-up Public Mobile

 "It doesn't necessarily change the landscape," said Dvai Ghose, an analyst with Canaccord Genuity, noting that Ottawa made a point of saying restrictions on other airwaves still apply.
 "Buying Public Mobile doesn't enhance Telus' intrinsic value that much, (but) it eliminates a competitor."

-Public spent only about C$52 million to buy the so-called G block spectrum out of a total C$4.2 billion raised in the 2008 auction.
+Public spent only about C$52 million ($50 million) to buy the so-called G block spectrum out of a total C$4.2 billion raised in the 2008 auction.

 The G block was not set aside, but it was not bid on by the dominant carriers since at the time it was used nowhere else in the world and as such handset makers did not make devices that work on the frequency.